xingwujie/plant/README.md

 ### 0.0.1 MVP

-* User can create an account using OAuth from their Google.
+* User can create an account using OAuth from their Google account.
 * User can add/delete/update each plant in their yard.
 * User can add entries to each plant.
 Each entry will have a date and details.